All Episodes

 I haven't had a chance to tell the broadcast engineer the audio soundbite roster order yet.

-And there was a leak of the New York Times story last night uh on Time magazine in which they quoted me saying a couple things.
+And there was a leak of the New York Times story last night on Time magazine in which they quoted me saying a couple things.

-One about McCain and what about Obama.
+One about McCain and one about Obama.

 That's McCain.

-About Obama, I said he's a liberal.
+About Obama, I said, he's a liberal.

 I oppose liberals.